How can we help you today?

 • Scheduling tools and client intake forms

-Why it’s a good fit: Great for empathetic, wellness-minded individuals who want to help others feel and function better—without needing a full medical background.
+Why it’s a good fit: It’s great for empathetic, wellness-minded people who want to help others improve daily habits.

 35. Nutrition consulting

-Nutrition consultants help people create healthier eating habits, manage specific conditions like gluten intolerance, or meet fitness goals.
-You can work with individuals, gyms, wellness brands, or offer digital coaching.
-Some consultants go solo, while others team up with fitness coaches or meal prep services.
+Nutrition consultants help people create healthier eating habits, manage food preferences, or support fitness goals.
+You can work with individuals, gyms, wellness brands, or meal prep services.

 How to get started:

-• Choose a specialty: sports nutrition, vegan diets, digestive health, etc.
+• Choose a specialty, such as sports nutrition, vegan diets, or digestive health.

-• Offer services via Zoom, client portals, or downloadable packages
+• Offer services through Zoom, client portals, or downloadable packages.

 Startup requirements:

-• Degree or certification in nutrition or dietetics
+• Degree or certification in nutrition or dietetics, depending on your services and location

 • Assessment forms and planning tools